Glaucoma - Cause

 The exact cause of glaucoma isn't known.
 Experts think that increased pressure in the eye (intraocular pressure) may cause the nerve damage in many cases.
 But some people who have glaucoma have normal eye pressure.

-eye anatomy and function.
+Get more information on eye anatomy and function.

-open-angle glaucoma (OAG), fluid in the eye (aqueous humor) doesn't drain well.
+In open-angle glaucoma (OAG), fluid in the eye (aqueous humor) doesn't drain well.
 When this happens, the fluid builds up.
 This buildup increases the intraocular pressure (IOP) and may damage the optic nerve.

 Up to half of the people with OAG don't have higher-than-normal IOP.
 This is called normal- or low-tension glaucoma.